Cadarn/PyData-Prefect-Workshop/README.md

 We will be using Docker to simulate several differnt data services as part of the workshop and se we need to pull some images and build some local images.
 If you don't have Docker installed then [refer to the Docker install instructions](https://docs.docker.com/get-started/get-docker/).

 - Make sure you have changed directory to the top-level of your clone of this repo where the `docker-compose.yml` file is.
+- Create an empty `.env` file in top-level of the directory; you will edit this when setting up MongoDB Atlas.
-- Run the following command from a terminal in this directory: docker compose --build --force-recreate --remove-orphans -d up
+- Run the following command from a terminal in this directory:

+        docker compose --build --force-recreate --remove-orphans -d up

     You should see an out output in the terminal that looks something like: ![docker compose up](images/docker-compose-output.png)

-- To confirm the 5 services are running run the command: docker ps
+- Run the command `docker ps` to confirm the 5 services are running

-- Stop everything until the workshop by typing: docker compose down
+- Stop everything until the workshop by typing:

+        docker compose down

     You should see an out output in the terminal that indicates the services have been removed: ![docker compose down](images/docker-compose-down.png)